solblack/xml-to-js/README.md

   }
 ```

 Notice that, by default, XML tags with properties are converted into objects where properties are represented with an '@' and the name of the property.
-If the tag has a text value instead of other child elements, then the text value is represented with an '#'
+If the tag has a text value instead of other child elements, then the text value is represented with an '#'.
+In the case you are dealing with XML tags with properties that contain other elements instead of text, you could use the objectFields option to have the properties names without the '@' prefix.

 ***